opitt/dataheroafterwork/git/git_commands.md

 The tracking branch label is only updated with network commands.
 I.e. local commits and commits in the remote repo are not automatically changing the trancking branch label.
 ![](gittrackingbranchoutofsynch.jpeg)

+- The master label represents the tip of the local master branch.
+- The origin/master label represents the tip of the tracking branch that tracks the master branch on the remote repository.
+- The origin/HEAD label represents the tip of the default branch on the remote repository.
+The default branch on the remote repository is the master branch.

 ## Synchronize repository